shivamforgithub/twitter/README.md

 Customizing some twitter features
 Use_Case : You can use this API to get list of 'no follow back' for any twitter account .
 Just put username in curl & your token

-How to access bearer token from twitter ? :-> Watch this YT video https://www.youtube.com/results?search_query=How+to+Get+a+Twitter+API+Key+TODAY
+How to access bearer token from twitter ? :-> Open twitter in browser -> Inspect -> Network -> Headers ->Request Headers -> authorization (copy this token and paste in curl / postman )
 As of now this API will work dor usernames whose followers & followings is less than 1000

-I am working on pagination part
+I am working on pagination part & trying to tackle 429 error due to rate limiter

 Curl :